 Looking to add some fiery flavor to your culinary creations?
-Or just want to grow something else than garlic, tomatoes and pumpkins?
 Growing jalapeños can be a great way to do so, and while it’s not overly difficult, having some prior gardening experience can certainly come in handy.
-Check out the tips below to get started on cultivating your own jalapeños!

 How to grow Jalapeños from seeds